 The choir benefitted enormously from Stephen's dedication and fantastic keyboard skills and enjoyed many challenging and successful concerts under his leadership.

-The Choir was extremely pleased to welcome Edward Smyth as our new Music Director.
+The Choir was extremely pleased to welcome Edward Smyth as our new Music Director in 2017.

 Edward joined the choir as an experienced and versatile choral and orchestral conductor, who holds undergraduate and postgraduate degrees in Music from Durham University.
 He was a choral scholar at St John's College, Durham, as well as Director of Chapel Music at University College and Hatfield College; he also conducted one of the University's symphony orchestras.